State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Supplementary Materials

 \subsection{Task Implementation Details}

-\paragraph{sort, copy, differentiation, and shift tasks} For these four tasks, the input to the DNC was a two-dimensional vector sequence $\mathbf{x}_t \in \mathbb{R}^2$.
-The first dimension of $\mathbf{x}_t$ corresponded to the actual task input $in_t$, the second dimension was a control channel $ctr_t$ indicating the end of the task input.
-The output of the DNC was also a two-dimensional vector $\mathbf{y}_t \in \mathbb{R}^2$, where the first dimension corresponded to the actual task result $out_t$ and the second dimension was a signal channel $sig_t$ indicating the end of the DNC output.
-The DNC received first the task input $in_t$ for $N_{in}$ time steps (with $in_t = 0, \forall t > N_{in}$).
-Right after the total task input was presented to the DNC (i.e.\ the input was encoded), the control channel $ctr_t$ was set to 1.0 at $t = N_{in} + 1$ and to 0.0 everywhere else.
-This was the so-called \emph{end-of-input flag} which indicated the end of the task input and the encoding phase, and switched the DNC into the decoding phase.
-The task result $out_t$ was then decoded by the DNC for $N_{out}$ time steps, i.e.\ from $t = N_{in} + 2$ to $t = N_{in} + 1 + N_{out}$.
-The DNC was trained to set the signal channel $sig_t$ to 1.0 at $t = N_{in} + 1 + N_{out} + 1$, and to 0.0 before this time, corresponding to the \emph{end-of-output flag}.
-For the considered tasks the task result had the same length as the task input, i.e.\ $N_{out} = N_{in}$ (for the differentiation task, we prepended a constant symbol to the task result).
-Thus, the total number of time steps to fully process the tasks accumulated to $N_{total} = N_{in} + 1 + N_{out} + 1 = 2N_{in} + 2$.
+\paragraph{sort, copy, differentiation, and shift tasks} For these tasks, the input to the DNC was a two-dimensional vector sequence $\mathbf{x}_t \in \mathbb{R}^2$.
+The first dimension of $\mathbf{x}_t$ corresponded to the task input sequence $in_t$, the second dimension was a control channel $ctr_t$ indicating the end of the input.
+The DNC output was also a two-dimensional vector $\mathbf{y}_t \in \mathbb{R}^2$, where the first dimension corresponded to the task result $out_t$ and the second dimension was a signal channel $sig_t$ indicating the end of the DNC output.
+The DNC first received the task input $in_t$ for $L_{in}$ time steps (with $in_t = 0, \forall t > L_{in}$).
+After the task input was presented to the DNC (i.e.,\ the input was encoded), the control channel $ctr_t$ was switched from 0.0 to 1.0 at $t = L_{in} + 1$ only.
+This was the \emph{end-of-input flag} which marked both the end of the task input and the encoding phase, and indicated the beginning of the decoding phase.
+The task result $out_t$ was then decoded by the DNC for $L_{out}$ time steps, i.e.\ from $t = L_{in} + 2$ to $t = L_{in} + 1 + L_{out}$.
+The DNC was trained to set the signal channel $sig_t$ to 1.0 at $t = L_{in} + 1 + L_{out} + 1$, and to 0.0 before this time (\emph{end-of-output flag}).
+The task result had the same length as the task input, i.e.\ $L_{out} = L_{in}$ (for the differentiation task, we added a constant symbol to the task result).
+Thus, the total number of time steps to process these tasks was $N_{total} = L_{in} + 1 + L_{out} + 1 = 2L_{in} + 2$.

 We evaluated these tasks with a base-5 numeral system, i.e.\ a quinary system, comprising numerals 0 to 4.
-These numerals were not used directly as task input $in_t$ but normalized to the interval $[-1.0, 1.0]$ before.
-Moreover, we normalized the target for the task result $out_t$ to the same interval in the training phase.
+These numerals were not used directly as task input $in_t$ but were normalised to the interval $[-1.0, 1.0]$.
+In the training phase, we also normalised the target for the task result $out_t$ to the same interval.
 In the evaluation phase, $out_t$ was de-normalized and rounded.